 The schedule currently consists of a six (6) week regular season schedule, followed by one (1) playoff week.
 Please refer to the calendar or announcement for upcoming meets.
-During each meet, players will be placed in groups and play multiplayer games.
-Players will earn points based on their finishing position on each game (first, second, third, or fourth).
+Each meet is a Max Matchplay tournament (also called a "roundless robin") with six (6) rounds.
+Players will be paired in each round and will earn one (1) point for each game won.
 Points accumulated throughout the season will determine qualification and seeding in the playoffs.

-Each league meeting consists of five (5) games played per group, unless a different number of weekly games is stated by the TD prior to the start of the league.
+Each league meeting consists of six (6) games played per night, unless a different number of weekly games is stated by the TD prior to the start of the league.

-For a six (6) week season, a player's four (4) best week scores out of the possible six (6) will determine their seeding (dropping the two (2) lowest score including any zero score(s) for no-show(s)), and only players that compete in four (4) or more regular season meets will be eligible to play in the playoffs.
+For a six (6) week season, a player's five (5) best week scores out of the possible six (6) will determine their seeding (dropping the one (1) lowest score including a zero score for a no-show), and only players that compete in four (4) or more regular season meets will be eligible to play in the playoffs.